 The Danvers (Salem Village) Witch Trials Memorial is the 2nd Must See Gem and is also located in Danvers (original Salem village).
 Check out my Mini History Refresher to learn about the Witchtrials and Danvers (Salem village) & Salem (town).
 The Memorial is a beautiful stone Monument in a small, peaceful park.
 This is the only of the Witch Trials Memorials that is dedicated to not only those 20 executed as ‘witches’, but also the 5 who died in prison.
 Four were awaiting judgement or execution and one was a baby born to one of the accused, dying shortly after her birth in the dungeon.
 The baby’s birth sealed the mother’s death and she was hung thereafter.
 Quotes straight from the victims’ mouths, during interrogation & trial, are written on this stone Monument next to their names and hometown.
 The deadly fingers of the Witch Hysteria reached out to grab victims beyond just Salem.
 The exasperation in their words screams out to you and will strike you cold even on a warm summer’s day.
 It was dedicated on the 300th anniversary of the tragic events, in 1992.
 A must see for visiting Salem Witch Trials sites. www.danverslibrary.org/archive/witchcraft-victims-memorial/

 The Witch House (reviewed fully in my separate post & included in Salem Part B Itinerary) in downtown Salem is the 3rd Must See Gem.
 The blackish house was home to one of the Salem Witch Trial judges during the trials in 1692, Judge Jonathan Corwin.
 It is the only surviving building in Salem town, today, that is directly related to the Witch Trials in 1692.
 The home is decorated to period and done very well.
 It has very interesting exhibits, and some unique, impressive First Period artifacts.
-The most incredible of these is the only surviving possession of an executed victim(s) that I’m aware of, other than a house.
-A meat fork believed to belong to John (& Elizabeth) Proctor who were both hung as ‘witches’ in 1692.
+The most incredible of these is one of the very few surviving possessions of an executed Salem witch trial victim.
+A meat fork believed to belong to John (& Elizabeth) Proctor.
+John was hung as a ‘witch’ in 1692.
+Elizabeth was convicted & sentenced to execution, but escaped death.
 Possibly site of some of the actual witch trials & interrogations.
 The home was built in the mid-1600s.
 A must see Salem Witch Trials site. www.thewitchhouse.org

 The Salem Witch Trials Memorial (reviewed fully in separate post & included in Salem Itinerary Part C)– The Salem Witch Trials Memorial, the 4th Must See Gem, is beautiful and sobering.
 Located in a park-area in downtown Salem, it was dedicated to the 20 executed victims from the Witch Trials in 1692.
 It serves as a grave marker for mourners to honor the victims, since only 2 of the remains are known (@ the Rebecca Nurse Homestead).
 Though, Giles Corey’s body is buried where he was tortured to death, somewhere among what is now the Howard Street Cemetery visited in my Salem Part C post.
 The low stone benches are engraved with the names of the condemned, along with their manner of execution & the date.
 Twenty of them, the number staggering as you see them laid out before you.
 Their pleas from trial are inscribed on the entrance stones.
 They call to you from the grave, the fear & desperation in them creeping into your own soul.